-Speaking earlier on at the rally, PP Treasure General Yusufu Matumal said Banda is a flag carrier and a true ambassador of 50-50 campaign for women leadership being championed by civil society organizations and all other relevant stakeholders in the electoral matters.
+Speaking earlier on at the rally, PP Treasure General Yusufu Matumala said Banda is a flag carrier and a true ambassador of 50-50 campaign for women leadership being championed by civil society organizations and all other relevant stakeholders in the electoral matters.

 Matumula said Banda and her People’s Party, have demonstrated beyond reasonable doubt that it is possible for a woman to be a leader.

 “We have a leader who has shown the people world over that it is possible for a female leader to lead and perform wonders just like Joyce Banda.
 JB is a gender issue, we are a gender issue,” said Matumula.